liventcord/.github/profile/README.md

 ### Contributing

-Feel free to fork the repository and submit pull requests.
+Feel free to fork the repositories and submit pull requests.
 We welcome contributions and improvements.

 ### License